chainguard-dev/edu/content/chainguard/chainguard-enforce/authentication/identity-examples/enforce-github-identity/index.md

 If you'd like to experiment further with this identity and what the workflow can do with it, there are a few parts of this setup that you can tweak.
 For instance, if you'd like to give this identity different permissions you can change the role data source to the role you would like to grant.

 ```
-data "chainguard_roles" "editor" {
+data "chainguard_role" "editor" {
   name = "editor"
 }
 ```

 You can also edit the workflow itself to change its behavior.
-For example, instead of inspecting the groups the identity has access to, you could have the workflow inspect the policies.
+For example, instead of pulling an image, you could have the workflow list available repos:

 ```
-	- run: chainctl policies ls
+	- run: chainctl images repos list
 ```

 Of course, the GitHub Actions workflow will only be able to perform certain actions on certain resources, depending on what kind of access you grant it.

 ## Removing Sample Resources